 GOV 6: Organization Leadership

-The executive director effectively collaborates with the governing body to enunciate and achieve the organization’s mission and vision, promote a healthy organizational culture, and oversee and manage the organization’s operations.
+The CEO effectively collaborates with the governing body to articulate and achieve the organization’s mission and vision, promote a healthy organizational culture, and oversee and manage the organization’s operations.

-Interpretation: There are varying titles for the head of an organization, such as President/CEO and Executive Director.
-Depending upon the type of organization or service, the individual fulfilling this role may have other designations, such as Operating Manager, Program Director, or Program Officer.
-The standard requires that there is a clearly identified person to whom the governing body delegates the day-to-day management of the organization and whom it holds accountable for the organization's performance.
-Interpretation: If the organization's Executive Director/CEO is an independent contractor the organization's governing body is responsible for meeting the standards in GOV 6, by:
+Interpretation: The standard requires that there is a clearly identified person to whom the governing body delegates the day-to-day management of the organization and whom it holds accountable for the organization's performance.

-including each of the responsibilities listed in the GOV 6 standards in the Executive Director/CEO's contract;

-directly assuming those responsibilities as individual governing body members or as a governing body; or

-a combination of the above.